Brake van: Origin

-While the UK railway system persisted until post-nationalisation in 1948 with "unfitted" (discontinuously braked) trains and loose couplings (the final unfitted trains ran in the 1990s), other systems, such as the North American adoption of the Janney coupler, overcame the same railway safety issues in a different manner.
+While the UK railway system persisted until post-nationalisation in 1948 with "unfitted" (discontinuously braked) trains and loose couplings (the final unfitted trains ran in the 1990s), other systems, such as North America's adoption of the Janney coupler, addressed the same railway safety issues differently.

 The guard's duties

-On unfitted trains, the brake van has several purposes, and hence jobs for the guard: Operating the brake, train supervision, and illumination & communication.
+On unfitted trains, the brake van has several purposes and, hence, several jobs for the guard: operating the brake, supervising the train, and providing illumination and communication.

-Firstly, and most importantly, the guard would use the brake van's brakes to assist with keeping the train under control on downwards gradients, and whenever they could see that the locomotive's crew was attempting to slow the train.
+Firstly, and most importantly, the guard would use the brake van's brakes to help keep the train under control on downward gradients and whenever they saw that the locomotive crew was attempting to slow the train.
 Route knowledge would allow the guard to initiate the braking before the driver.
-To aid in this, signalling regulations mandated that signals be left at clear until the entirety of a train (including guard's van) had passed, as the guard would immediately apply brakes upon seeing a signal at danger.
+To aid in this, signalling regulations mandated that signals be left at clear until the entire train (including the guard's van) had passed, as the guard would immediately apply the brakes upon seeing a signal at danger.

-Secondly, they minimized the risk of snapped broken couplings by application of handbrake wheel, which would keep otherwise-loose screw couplings taut between unfitted wagons.
+Secondly, they minimized the risk of snapped broken couplings by application of the handbrake wheel, which would keep otherwise-loose screw couplings taut between unfitted wagons.
 This helped mitigate the risk of a coupling failure from uneven acceleration ("snatching" or jerking).
 This was particularly a problem as locomotives became more powerful.
-Because coupling failures were a fairly common occurrence when starting an unfitted train, train crews were given specific instruction upon starting a freight train that the footplate crew look back towards the brake van for a signal from the guard (by flag or lamp) that the entire train was moving and all couplings were taut, before accelerating to higher speeds.
+Because coupling failures were a fairly common occurrence when starting an unfitted train, train crews were given specific instructions upon starting a freight train that the footplate crew look back towards the brake van for a signal from the guard (by flag or lamp) that the entire train was moving.
+All couplings were taut before accelerating to higher speeds.

 Preserved SR "Queen Mary" bogie brake van - most British brake vans had just four wheels and a rigid wheelbase.
 This one has all three side lamps visible.